Ironclad warship: First battles between ironclads: the U.S. Civil War

 The Civil War saw more ironclads built by both sides, and they played an increasing role in the naval war alongside the unarmored warships, commerce raiders and blockade runners.
 The Union built a large fleet of fifty monitors modeled on their namesake.
 The Confederacy built ships designed as smaller versions of Virginia, many of which saw action, but their attempts to buy ironclads overseas were frustrated as European nations confiscated ships being built for the Confederacy – especially in Russia, the only country to openly support the Union through the war.
 Only CSS Stonewall was completed, and she arrived in Cuban waters just in time for the end of the war.

 Through the remainder of the war, ironclads saw action in the Union's attacks on Confederate ports.
 Seven Union monitors, including USS Montauk, as well as two other ironclads, the armored frigate New Ironsides and a light-draft USS Keokuk, participated in the failed attack on Charleston; one was sunk.
-Two small ironclads, CSS Palmetto State and CSS Chicora participated in the defence of the harbor.
+Two small ironclads, CSS Palmetto State and CSS Chicora participated in the defense of the harbor.
 For the later attack at Mobile Bay, the Union assembled four monitors as well as 11 wooden ships, facing the CSS Tennessee, the Confederacy's most powerful ironclad, and three gunboats.

 On the western front, the Union built a formidable force of river ironclads, beginning with several converted riverboats and then contracting engineer James Eads of St. Louis, Missouri to build the City-class ironclads.
 These excellent ships were built with twin engines and a central paddle wheel, all protected by an armored casemate.
 They had a shallow draft, allowing them to journey up smaller tributaries, and were very well suited for river operations.
 Eads also produced monitors for use on the rivers, the first two of which differed from the ocean-going monitors in that they contained a paddle wheel (USS Neosho and USS Osage).

 The Union ironclads played an important role in the Mississippi and tributaries by providing tremendous fire upon Confederate forts, installations and vessels with relative impunity to enemy fire.
 They were not as heavily armored as the ocean-going monitors of the Union, but they were adequate for their intended use.
 More Western Flotilla Union ironclads were sunk by torpedoes (mines) than by enemy fire, and the most damaging fire for the Union ironclads was from shore installations, not Confederate vessels.